Assessment of few-hits machine learning classification algorithms for low energy physics in liquid argon detectors: Few-MeV events in LArTPC

-The performance of the classification techniques discussed in this paper is studied using two samples of simulated events: one representing the background ($\beta)$, consisting of single electrons with energy equal to the $^{136}$Xe $Q$-value, and a second made of $^{136}$Xe neutrinoless double $\beta$ decay events ($\beta\beta$) generated with energy and angular correlations as in \cite{deacy4}.
+The performance of the classification techniques discussed in this paper is studied using two samples of simulated events: one representing the background ($\beta)$, consisting of single electrons with energy equal to the $^{136}$Xe Q-value, and a second made of $^{136}$Xe neutrinoless double $\beta$ decay events ($\beta\beta$) generated with energy and angular correlations as in \cite{deacy4}.
 The primary particles (single or double electrons) are then propagated inside a LAr volume using the Geant4 software package \cite{Geant4:2003,Geant4:2006,Geant4:2016} and the ionization energy loss simulated at each step is used to compute the number of ionization electrons to be propagated to the anode.
-Readout as discussed in the following sections.
+We account for electron diffusion and recombination in liquid argon as described in Sec.\ref{sec:results}.
 For simplicity, we consider in this work a pixel-based readout for it can highlight the impact of the system's spatial resolution on the classification performance more intuitively than a wire-based anode.

 The pixel size and the lower limit on their threshold energy significantly affect the quality of $\beta$ and $\beta\beta$ events spatial reconstruction in a LArTPC.
 We accounted for these experimental limitations by spatially downsampling the energy deposition profiles in order to match a specific pixel size, removing the ones that don't satisfy the energy threshold requirement.
-We then account for electron diffusion and recombination in liquid argon.
-The implementation of these effects is described in more detail in Sec.\ref{sec:results}.